soominimini/QT_game_final/README.md

 This project creates an interactive educational platform where the QT Robot can engage with children through various games, stories, and activities.
 The system uses computer vision (ArUco markers), real-time communication (WebSocket), and robot control interfaces to create immersive learning experiences.

+## 📝 Notes

+- The application is specifically designed for the QT Robot platform
+- ROS integration is essential for full functionality
+- Web interface works independently for testing
+- User data is stored locally in text files
+- All robot interactions are logged for analysis

 ## 🏗️ Project Structure

 ### Core Application Files